theriftlab/immanuel-python/README.md

 # Ceres 04°30'28" in Libra, 7th House
 ```

 We can see much more data by serializing the chart's properties (or even the whole chart itself) to JSON.
-See  like this:
+For example, to see the Sun's full dataset:

 ```python
 import json